Skip to main content

 Example Ansible Use Cases

 The scenarios below are patterns, not product clicks: they show how inventories, playbooks, and IACMAnsiblePlugin fit problems teams hit after they complete Get started with Ansible in IaCM.
-Each use case explains when it applies, the moving parts, and a representative playbook so you can adapt the idea to your repositories and naming.
+Each use case explains when it applies, the moving parts, and a representative example so you can adapt the idea to your repositories and naming.

 Use Case 1: Provision and Configure a Web Server Fleet